 Graduation Requirements Emergency Waiver (GREW)

-In July 2021 the State Board of Education (SBE) passed permanent rules allowing districts/STECs to offer waivers of certain graduation requirements on an individual student basis during certain emergencies, including the current COVID-19 public health crisis.
-The current GREW rules permit the waiver of up to 2.0 core or flexible credits and/or the graduation pathway requirements for students in the classes of 2020, 2021, 2022, and 2023 as described in Chapter 180-111 WAC.
+In July 2021 and May 2022 the State Board of Education (SBE) passed permanent rules allowing districts/STECs to offer waivers of certain graduation requirements on an individual student basis during certain emergencies, including the current COVID-19 public health crisis.
+The current GREW rules permit the waiver of up to 2.0 core or flexible credits and/or the graduation pathway requirements for students graduating in the 2020-21 through 2022-23 school years as described in Chapter 180-111 WAC.
 Students who want to graduate early and only need their pathway requirement waived may also access the waiver.

 School districts and STECs will need SBE approval and a resolution adopted prior to awarding any waivers.
 Schools must demonstrate their good faith effort to help students meet minimum state graduation requirements and use all other available waivers and local flexibility prior to granting a GREW.